life-itself/community/vault/notes/assessment-of-transformative-programs.md

+---
-# Assessment of Transformative Programs
+title: Assessment of Transformative Programs
+created: 2021-08-10
+---

 We're interested in assessing transformative programs including our own ECT.
 We need to identify both factors we wish to assess and measures for assessing them.